TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 Task: Take two integers as input, the first representing the row, the second - the column.

 Then output the corresponding value from the map array

+## **Average Age (Pointers):**

+The given code declares an array called ages, which stores the ages of all employees of a company.

+The code also includes a for loop that outputs the array.

+Task: Modify the code to calculate and output the average age of the employees.
+You do not need to output the array.

+*Hint: To calculate the average, first calculate the sum of all ages, then divide it by their count.
+The output should be an integer.*